OOI-RCA-APL/ceres/docs/development.md

     particle.py             # Data parsing (particles).
     __internal__/
-      app/                  # Operations the native server dispatches into. cli/                  # The engine-hosting commands the binary delegates back. database/             # Entity definitions and the write path. core.pyi              # Generated stubs for the native extension. rust/                     # The native workspace, built as one extension module.
+      app/                  # Operations the native server dispatches into. host.py               # The engine host process the binary spawns. database/             # Entity definitions and the write path. core.pyi              # Generated stubs for the native extension. rust/                     # The native workspace, built as one extension module.